Rotor Transition Curriculum: A Closer Look

 - Students can complete their CFI and train students – Recommended

 The CFI route is recommended for students to not only meet the FAA minimum requirement, but also stand out in the hiring process.
 By training others to learn how to fly, you are able to prove that you not only made the transition from helicopter to fixed wing, but that you mastered the skill to the point that you can train others, setting you up for a successful career going forward.

 Success in the Rotor Transition Program

 AeroGuard’s Rotor Transition Program is geared to help students begin a successful career with the airlines.
-Throughout the program, you will gain the knowledge and skill necessary to transition to fixed wing, completing the PPL, IR and CPLME ratings with implementation of building and stage checks to ensure you’re prepared to not only the FAA standard, but the AeroGuard standard.
+Throughout the program, you will gain the knowledge and skill necessary to transition to fixed wing, completing the PPL, IR and CPLME ratings with stage checks to ensure you’re prepared to not only the FAA standard, but the AeroGuard standard.